ProAgileAB/agile-team-development/guides/Balancing-Team-and-Individual-Work.md

 <img src="images/balance-team-individual.png" >

 ## Purpose
-*   Create a shared view in team when it comes to advantages, disadvantages and personal preferences when it comes to working closely as a team and when working individually.
+*   Create a shared view in team when it comes to advantages, disadvantages, and personal preferences when it comes to working closely as a team and when working individually.
 *   Create some tools that will enable the team to get the benefits of and avoid the drawbacks of both ways of working.
 *   Enable and inspire each team member to take responsibility for wellbeing of all other team members.